-In addition to wrap fee programs, Dana's investment management services are also made available through various Model Based and Unified Managed Account (UMA) programs that are sponsored by third party institutions.
-Dana provides Model Based and UMA program sponsors with regular updates to the investment holdings (i.e. "models") contained in certain Dana managed investment strategies.
+In addition to wrap fee programs, Dana's investment management services are also made available through various Model Based and Unified Managed Account (UMA) programs that are sponsored by third-party institutions.
+Dana provides Model Based and UMA program sponsors with regular updates to the investment holdings (i.e., "models") contained in certain Dana managed investment strategies.
 Program sponsors then utilize one or more of Dana's investment models to invest their client assets.
-In these situations, the program sponsor is ultimately responsible for implementing (i.e. trading) Dana's ongoing investment recommendations and for performing many other services and functions typically handled by Dana in a discretionary managed account program.
+In these situations, the program sponsor is ultimately responsible for implementing (i.e., trading) Dana's ongoing investment recommendations and for performing many other services and functions typically handled by Dana in a discretionary managed account program.
+When requested by program sponsors, Dana may provide educational support for third party advisers.
 Dana offers no other services to Model Based and UMA accounts.
-UMA program sponsors generally exercise investment discretion and, in many cases, brokerage discretion, so performance and other information relating to Dana's non-UMA services, for which Dana does exercise investment and/or brokerage discretion, is generally provided for informational purposes only and may not be representative of actual UMA program client results or experience.
+Model Based and UMA program sponsors generally exercise investment discretion and, in many cases, brokerage discretion, so performance and other information relating to services for which Dana does exercise investment and/or brokerage discretion, is generally provided for informational purposes only and may not be representative of actual Model Based and UMA program client results or experience.

-Providing investment management services to both discretionary separately managed and wrap fee client accounts and to Model Based and UMA program sponsors can give rise to certain conflicts of interest.
-Dana's recommendations implicit in the investment models provided to Model Based and UMA program sponsors typically reflect strategy specific recommendations also being made by Dana to other separately managed client accounts.
-As a result, Dana may have already commenced trading for its discretionary separately managed client accounts before the program sponsor has received or had the opportunity to evaluate and act upon Dana's investment model recommendations.
-This could ultimately result in client trades placed by the program sponsor being subject to price movements, particularly with large orders or where the securities are thinly traded, which may result in model program clients receiving prices that are less favorable than those prices obtained by Dana for its discretionary client accounts.
+Providing investment management services to both discretionary separately managed and wrap fee client accounts, as well as nondiscretionary wrap fee, Model Based, and UMA program sponsors can give rise to certain conflicts of interest.
+Changes to Dana's investment recommendations implicit in the investment models provided to Model Based and UMA program sponsors typically reflect changes in strategy-specific recommendations also being made by Dana to other separately managed client accounts.
+As a result, Dana may have already commenced trading for its discretionary separately managed client accounts before the program sponsor has received, or had the opportunity to evaluate and act upon, Dana's investment model recommendations.
+In such cases, client trades placed by the program sponsor may become subject to price movements, particularly with large orders or with securities that are experiencing lower trading volume.
+This may result in model program clients receiving prices that are less favorable than those prices obtained by Dana for its discretionary client accounts.
 In order to address this potential conflict, Dana has developed a trade rotation policy that helps to ensure that all Dana investment recommendations are communicated to Model Based and UMA program sponsors on a fair and equitable basis.